 Recovery Phase

-- Buy-and-Hold: You can acquire properties at relatively lower prices and hold onto them for long-term appreciation.
+- Buy-and-Hold: Investors can acquire properties at relatively lower prices and hold onto them for long-term appreciation.
 Rental income can provide a steady cash flow while waiting for the market to further improve.

 - Value-Add: Identify properties in need of renovation or upgrades.
-By improving the property’s condition, you can increase its value and potentially generate higher returns when selling or renting it out.
+By improving the property’s condition, investors can increase its value and potentially generate higher returns when selling or renting it out.

 - Opportunistic Buying: Look for distressed or foreclosed properties available at discounted prices.
 These properties may require more effort to rehabilitate, but they offer potential for significant gains when the market rebounds.